 At Dive Damai we provide our own range of unique Body Wash, Shampoo, Conditioner, Body Lotion and Hand Soap allowing you to save the time, trouble and baggage allowance for more important items.
 We also have hairdryers available in each cabin and try to carry a stock of back up items in case you forget something important.

-Yes, Dive Insurance is Compulsory on our vessels.
+Yes, Dive Insurance is Mandatory.

 Dive Damai strongly recommends trip insurance and specifically trip cancellation insurance.
 Indonesia lies in the middle of the Ring of Fire, a famed line of active volcanos that circle the Pacific Ocean.
 In recent months there has been activity in volcanos that lie relatively close to the hub of Denpasar and this has caused considerable disruption to thousands of tourists entering and leaving Indonesia, or travelling between islands.
 Please allow yourself extra time when booking flight schedules and check the small print of your trip insurance to avoid disappointment